mishrabhi/masai/Fetch/user-pagination-json/readme.md

-# User Information with Pagination
+# User Data Display with Pagination

+### Overview:

-This is a simple user information with pagination app that fetches data from the JSONPlaceholder API and displays it with pagination functionality.
+This project fetches user data from the JSONPlaceholder API and displays it in a paginated format on a web page.
+The users' information, including name, username, email, address, phone, and website, is displayed in a card format.
+The pagination feature allows navigation through multiple pages of user data.

 ## Features

-- Fetch and display users information with pagination
-- Navigate through users using Next and Previous buttons.
+- Fetch user data from the JSONPlaceholder API.
+- Display user data in a card format.
+- Implement pagination to navigate through user data pages.